Join Us On Facebook

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be moved over the external memory interface in a second.
-It's calculated by multiplying the card's interface width by its memory clock speed.
-If it uses DDR RAM, it must be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be transferred across the external memory interface in a second.
+It is worked out by multiplying the interface width by the speed of its memory.
+If it uses DDR type RAM, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
-This is calculated by multiplying the total texture units by the core clock speed of the chip.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
+This figure is worked out by multiplying the total texture units by the core speed of the chip.
 The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly write to the local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of colour ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly write to the local memory in a second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.

 Comments